About the Jewelry

 All Copper and Sterling Silver wire used at Peridot Daisy is not tarnish-resistant.
 I prefer to use untreated metals to display the natural beauty of the finished piece and give you the benefit of any healing properties of the metal.
 Over time, the surface of the metal will form a “patina,” which is the naturally-occurring process when these metals come in contact with oxygen, water and moisture from your skin.

 Sterling Silver is 92.5% Silver and 7.5% copper.
-The Copper is added to the Silver to make it more durable, and this addition makes Sterling Silver tarnish slowly over time, much slower than copper.
+The Copper is added to the Silver to make it more durable, and this addition makes Sterling Silver tarnish slowly over time, although much slower than copper.

 Both Copper and Sterling Silver can be easily polished by hand to keep the patina at bay if you prefer a shiny look to your jewelry.
 Keeping it dry when wearing and stored in a plastic zipper bag away from oxygen will help as well.
 Some people like the matte and aged look of the patina and enjoy the process of watching their jewelry transform into antiquated heirlooms!